Crum6le/tamarin-c-case/README.md

-# Tamarin C case
+# Tamarin C Case

 3D printable case for the [Tamarin C](https://github.com/stacksmashing/tamarin-c-hw).

 ![Tamarin C Case picture](/images/assembled_top.jpg)

 More pictures can be found [here](/images/).

 # Instructions / Recommendations

 This case was tested with PLA on a Prusa i3 MK2S.

 ### Assembly

-To assemble the case you need to put the PCB in to the Bottom half, it helps to put the USB Micro ahead and push down the opposite side.
-Finally close the Case with the lid.
-The PCB should not be pressed into place it will fit easy if done right.
+To assemble the case, place the PCB into the bottom half.
+It helps to position the USB Micro end first and then gently press down the opposite side.
+Finally, close the case with the lid.
+The PCB should not need to be forced into place—it will fit easily if aligned correctly.

 ![Instructions 1/2](/images/manual_1.jpg)

 ![Instructions 2/2](/images/manual_2.jpg)

-# ToDo
+# To-Do

-* Lid can be wiggled
+* Fix lid wiggle
-* Slot for pin header is off about 1mm
+* Adjust slot for the pin header (currently off by ~1mm)

 # License

-This hardware is licensed under [CERN-OHL-W-2.0](https://cern-ohl.web.cern.ch/) - CERN Open Hardware License
+This hardware is licensed under the [CERN-OHL-W-2.0](https://cern-ohl.web.cern.ch/) - CERN Open Hardware License.

-# Tanks
+# Thanks

-Thanks to [Stacksmashing](https://github.com/stacksmashing/) for giving away free [Tamarin C](https://github.com/stacksmashing/tamarin-c-hw) boards, making it possible for me to design the case.
+Thanks to [Stacksmashing](https://github.com/stacksmashing/) for providing free [Tamarin C](https://github.com/stacksmashing/tamarin-c-hw) boards at 37C3, making it possible for me to design this case.